-In February 2014, our board of directors and compensation committee approved base salary increases for 2014 for Messrs.
+In February 2014, our compensation committee approved base salary increases for 2014 for Messrs.
 Gonyer and D'Onofrio to \$362,250 and \$313,875, respectively.
-These base salary increases were approved in order to bring the base salaries for these executives closer to the median of similarly-situated executives for our peer group companies, although their 2014 base salaries continue to be below such level.
-Dr. Carlson did not receive a base salary adjustment as her employment commenced in December 2013.
+These base salary increases represented adjustments of approximately 14% above 2013 levels, and were intended to bring the base salaries for these executives closer to the median of similarly-situated executives for our peer group of companies.